 Horizontal needling: a revolution in the treatment of wrinkles and stretch marks

-07/09/2023Micropeeling: a regenerative technique to counteract aging
+Micropeeling: a regenerative technique to counteract aging

-The principle behind it is simple: by skillfully making thousands of micro-perforations through the epidermis to the upper part of the dermis, the cells of the epidermal and dermal will be activated.
+The principle behind it is very simple: if we deliberately create thousands of microperforations through the epidermis down to the upper layer of the dermis, we inevitably trigger a significant and complex response.

-In the practice of regenerative dermatology, perforations of 0.5 mm, 1 mm and 1.5 mm are used.
+In the practice of Regenerative Dermatology, perforations of 0.5 mm, 1 mm and 1.5 mm are used.

 Applications of the needling technique